 Simon would confess to Bridge over Troubled Water causing him to feel jealous – he resented sitting in the wings watching Garfunkel getting adulation for performing his song.
 You’d be forgiven for thinking he needed to get over himself.
 But it’s also proof that you can be an incredible songwriting talent and still be as petty as any other human, I suppose.

 The duo got back together in 1972 for a benefit concert for Democrat hopeful George McGovern, but it was another three years before they spoke to each other when they visited a recording session by John Lennon and Harry Nilsson.
 They collaborated in the studio once more, and came up with a new single, My Little Town, which was a hit.
 For the rest of the 70s they would occasionally make rare TV and live appearances.
-Garfunkel would have a UK number 1 in April 1979 with the beautiful Bright Eyes from animated movie Watership Down (1978) – it was number 1 on the day I was born.
+Garfunkel would have two UK number 1s, most notably the beautiful Bright Eyes from animated movie Watership Down (1978) – it was number 1 on the day I was born, 19 April 1979.

 The 80s began with both Simon and Garfunkel’s solo careers in decline, until they were persuaded to perform at a free concert in Central Park, New York City in 1981.
 An incredible 500,000 attended the show – the largest ever at the time.
 They tried to capitalise on the renewed interest with a world tour in 1982, but old tensions rose and they barely spoke to each other throughout.
 Warner Bros. pushed for a tour extension and reunion album, but after early recording attempts, Simon opted for a new solo LP instead, with Garfunkel’s refusal to give up cannabis among the reasons given.
 Simon would go on to be very popular for the rest of the decade, particularly for his crossover world music album Graceland in 1986.